SolanaVenture/ledger-bootcamp/README.md

+# Bootcamp Ledger / Bootcamp Deposit-Refund System

+A mini deposit-refund system for Encode Club that enables users to deposit 250 USDC from any platform and automatically receive a refund based on specific conditions.

+## Features

+- **Refund Condition:** Users are eligible for a refund if they meet a minimum 90% attendance requirement.
+- **Authorization:** Authorized Encode Club accounts can approve refund requests.

+## Components
+**Smart Contract for Deposit and Refund**

+Manages the logic for depositing USDC, tracks attendance, and processes refunds.

+**Frontend Application**

+Interfaces with the smart contract for users and staff.
+Allows users to deposit USDC, view their attendance, and check refund status.
+Authorized accounts can verify and approve refunds.

+**Oracles or Integrations for Attendance Tracking**

+Tracks and records attendance data, likely interfacing with the educational platform's backend.
+(Note: Oracles may be needed for this integration.)

-# ledger-bootcamp
+[//]: # (# ledger-bootcamp)

-A mini deposit-refund system for Encode Club that allows users to deposit 250 USDC (from whatever platform they are using) and receive an automatic refund if certain conditions are met.
+[//]: # (A mini deposit-refund system for Encode Club that allows users to deposit 250 USDC &#40;from whatever platform they are using&#41; and receive an automatic refund if certain conditions are met.)

+[//]: # ()
-The refund condition would be a minimum 90% attendence time.
-The authorized Encode Club accounts would be able to approve the refund...etc.
+[//]: # (The refund condition would be a minimum 90% attendence time.
+The authorized Encode Club accounts would be able to approve the refund...etc.)

+[//]: # ()
-Smart Contract for Deposit and Refund: Manages the logic for depositing USDC, tracking attendance, and processing refunds.
+[//]: # (Smart Contract for Deposit and Refund: Manages the logic for depositing USDC, tracking attendance, and processing refunds.)

+[//]: # ()
-Frontend Application: Interfaces with the smart contract for users and staff.
+[//]: # (Frontend Application: Interfaces with the smart contract for users and staff.
 Allows users to deposit USDC and view their attendance and refund status.
-Allows authorized accounts to verify and approve refunds.
+Allows authorized accounts to verify and approve refunds.)

+[//]: # ()
-Oracles or Integrations for Attendance Tracking: Reliable tracking and recording of attendance data which would likely need to interface with the educational platform's backend.
-(Not too familiar with oracles though)
+[//]: # (Oracles or Integrations for Attendance Tracking: Reliable tracking and recording of attendance data which would likely need to interface with the educational platform's backend. &#40;Not too familiar with oracles though&#41;)

+## Project Details

 This project is generated with the [create-solana-dapp](https://github.com/solana-developers/create-solana-dapp) generator.

+## Contributors

+*To be added*

 ## Getting Started